 Before you travel, be sure to call the toll-free number on the back of your card and let the card issuer know where you’re traveling and the dates for each stop.
 Doing so will reduce the chance of your transactions being flagged as unusual and possibly declined.

 Taking money out of an ATM in a foreign country typically incurs a fee from both the local bank that owns the ATM and your bank at home.
 So, researching when and how you will be charged fees can pay off.
 That's because some debit card providers don't charge fees for using foreign ATMs—and a few may even reimburse fees charged by the foreign bank.
 Planning withdrawals in advance can help you minimize any fees that could be charged.

 There's another fee to look out for as well: the foreign transaction fee on purchases.
-The fee can be up to 3% of each purchase.* That can add up.
-If you could shop around ahead of time for a new card that offers a low foreign transaction fee (1%, for example) plus cash back rewards, you could potentially come out ahead.
+The fee can be up to 3% of each purchase.
+That can add up.
+If you shop around ahead of time for a new card that offers a low foreign transaction fee (1%, for example) plus cash-back rewards, you could potentially come out ahead.

-"In Europe, bus or train ticket machines, gas pumps, and vending machines only accept chip cards because it's so much better at preventing fraud," Ross notes.
+"In Europe, bus or train ticket machines, gas pumps, and vending machines only accept chip cards because it's so much better at preventing fraud—and many now accept contactless payments," Ross notes.
 "If your card doesn't have a chip, call the number on the back of your card to request a card with chip technology."